 Surgical Collaboration Improves Outcomes

-At Moores Cancer Center, our surgeons collaborate closely to coordinate cancer and reconstructive surgeries.
+Our surgeons collaborate closely to coordinate cancer and reconstructive surgeries.
 Dr. Anne Wallace, center director, is both a surgical oncologist and a reconstructive surgeon, and often performs the surgeries simultaneously.
 In other cases, surgical oncologist Dr. Sarah Blair partners with Dr. Amanda Gosman or other trained plastic surgeons to coordinate the effort.

 In all cases, plastic surgeons are closely involved in surgery planning—to ensure a high level of safety in terms of the ability to resect the tumor and get an aesthetically pleasing outcome.
 Even for lumpectomies, plastic surgeons work with the oncology surgeon to help with markings so that the incisions fall into the natural reconstructive planes.
 All the necessary tissue is removed, but by preserving a good portion of the breast, it is often possible to preserve nipple sensation and prevent the nipple from being crooked.